Jomo Kenyatta International Airport: 2013 fire

-On 7 August 2013, a fire originating in the immigration area caused massive damage to the airport an destroying two of the three units contained in the building.
+On 7 August 2013, a fire originating in the immigration area caused massive damage to the airport, destroying two of the three units contained in the building.
 Unit 3, usually dedicated to domestic operations, was used temporarily for international traffic.
 Incoming flights were diverted to Uganda, Tanzania, and other airports in Kenya.
 A new unit (Unit IV) was under construction at the time and was scheduled to open in August 2013, but it finally opened on 1 July 2014 and was renamed Terminal 1A.
 This terminal was not damaged in the fire.

 The terminal building of Jomo Kenyatta International Airport as it appeared prior to the 2013 fire.

 At approximately 4:30 am local time, a fire originating in the immigration section of Unit I (used for international departures) rapidly spread to adjoining Unit II, which is used for international arrivals.
-The construction of the building (it was completed in 1978), a roof collapse in Unit I, and heavy traffic in the area hindered initial efforts to extinguish the blaze.
+The building's construction (completed in 1978), a roof collapse in Unit I, and heavy traffic in the area hindered initial efforts to extinguish the blaze.
 Initial media reports showed some firefighters using buckets to fight the fire.
 Several groups, including the Kenya Army and firefighters from private companies, assisted in fighting the fire.
 After six hours, on-scene officials indicated that the fire had been contained.

 After the fire had been extinguished, businesses affected by the fire reported that items were missing from their businesses.
 Various reports indicated that first responders had looted fire-damaged businesses during and after the fire, leading some to believe that the fire could have been put out sooner had all the firefighters kept their focus on extinguishing the blaze.
 Tourists who were displaced by the fire also reported that they were assaulted by thugs who blocked access to the main gate, where the tourists were attempting to retrieve their belongings.
 There were no immediate reports of injuries to firefighting personnel or other airport employees.
 A spokesman for Kenya Airways, the primary tenant at the airport, indicated that two of its employees had been transported to a local hospital for observation.
 One of the individuals was treated for smoke inhalation.